PLEASE READ "The Audition Process: Step by Step" FIRST to better understand the FAQS!

-Q. What if my child is placed on the waiting list for NWSA in the CMS Magnet School Lottery?
+Q. What if my child is placed on the wait pool/wait list for NWSA in the CMS Magnet School Lottery?

 A. We do call people from our wait lists.
 This happens at the end of the school year and over the summer, as we learn who will not be returning.
 We will also call students from our wait list during the first 20 days of school when students are more likely to leave our school, usually due to transportation issues.
 If you have any questions re. the lottery and wait list, please contact Student Placement, as they are much more knowledgeable about how the lottery works.

 Q. What if my child is placed at NWSA in the lottery and we change our mind or move?